madgen/madgen.github.io/posts/2019-10-02-Verifying-the-Titular-Properties-of-a-Leftist-Heap.markdown

   ('S n) <== ('S m) = n <== m
 ```

 These would have also worked.
-The proofs would have looked different and maybe
+The proofs would have looked different, but they'd
-we would have used different lemmas, but they'd have worked.
-However, there are
-reasons to choose one over the other.
+have worked.
+However, there are reasons to choose one over the other.

  1. If you intend to do induction over your relation, then constructors are
  helpful, so GADTs get a point.

  2. If what you have is a function, then the GADT encoding forces you to add
- another type variable for the result and the functional dependency between the
+ another type variable for the result and the fact that the arguments determine
- result and the arguments get lost.
+ the result get lost.

  3. Conversely, if you have a relation that is not a function and you choose to
  use a type family, since there is no clear result variable, you need to return